GPUOpen-LibrariesAndSDKs/RadeonProRenderBlenderAddon/README-OSX.md

 - Install Homebrew first and then the prerequisites by executing the following:
 	- ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 	- /usr/local/bin/brew install homebrew/science/openimageio # Need 1.7
+		- We built this library by hand so this step may not be needed any more
 	- /usr/local/bin/brew install glew
 	- /usr/local/bin/brew install castxml